mstrivens/CV/README.md

 #### Resolution

-I've pushed myself to understand and accept some fundamental aspects of the human experience.
-I have sought out learning experiences, defined by my view that the most difficult experiences can lead to the biggest learns.
-This has led to shamanic vision quests and 10 day silent meditation retreats, confronting fear and discomfort in path to learning.
-I believe that these are the foundations on which a happy life is built and i've set out to make my foundations as strong as possible.
+I've pushed my self to improve through self-knowledge.
+As a result I have sought out experiences such as Native American healing ceremonies and 10 day silent meditation retreats, confronting fear and discomfort in path to learning.

 This has led to improvements in my ability to analyse and improve my weaknesses.
-A self-belief combined with an acceptance of uncontrollable factors.
-The ability to view things rationally and empathetically.
-An ability to see the positives in a situation and instead of giving into frustration working out small steps to make a difference in a problem.
+An increase in self-belief, happiness and creativity.
+As well as an ability to see the positives in a situation and instead of giving into frustration, and working out small steps to make a difference in a problem.

 - How that looks at work.